AdobeDocs/workfront.en/help/product-announcements/product-releases/fusion-release-activity/fusion-may-17.md

 description: This page describes all enhancements made in Adobe Workfront Fusion the week of May 17, 2021.
 ---

-# `Workfront Fusion` release activity:&nbsp;Week of May 17, 2021
+# Workfront Fusion release activity:&nbsp;Week of May 17, 2021

-This page describes all enhancements made in `Adobe Workfront Fusion` the week of `May 17, 2021`.
+This page describes all enhancements made in Adobe Workfront Fusion the week of May 17, 2021.

 For a list of all recent changes, see [Adobe Workfront Fusion release activity](../../../product-announcements/product-releases/fusion-release-activity/fusion-release-activity.md).

-For a list of recent bug fixes in `Workfront Fusion`, see the [ `Workfront` Maintenance Updates](https://one.workfront.com/s/article/Workfront-Maintenance-Updates-1882317350) page and check for any updates labeled `Workfront Fusion` Maintenance Update.
+For a list of recent bug fixes in Workfront Fusion, see the [Workfront Maintenance Updates](https://one.workfront.com/s/article/Workfront-Maintenance-Updates-1882317350) page and check for any updates labeled Workfront Fusion Maintenance Update.

 ## Copy modules in Workfront Fusion scenarios

-To make your `Workfront Fusion` Scenarios easier to work with, we've made it possible to copy and paste modules.
+To make your Workfront Fusion Scenarios easier to work with, we've made it possible to copy and paste modules.
 Now, you can copy a module or group of modules and paste them into the same or a different scenario.
 Copying modules preserves the field values in that module.

 For more information, see [Copy modules or scenarios](../../../workfront-fusion/scenarios/copy-modules-or-scenarios.md).